-Rose Tremain’s bestselling novels have been published in thirty countries and have won many awards, including the Orange Prize (THE ROAD HOME, 2008); the Whitbread Novel of the Year (MUSIC & SILENCE); the James Tait Black Memorial Prize and the Prix Femina Etranger (SACRED COUNTRY).
-RESTORATION was short-listed for the Booker Prize in 1989 and made into a film in 1995.
+Rose Tremain’s bestselling novels have been published in twenty seven countries and have won many awards, including the Orange Prize, 2008 for THE ROAD HOME; the Whitbread Novel of the Year, 1999 for MUSIC & SILENCE; the James Tait Black Memorial Prize, 1992 and the Prix Femina Etranger, 1994 for SACRED COUNTRY.
+RESTORATION was short-listed for the Booker Prize in 1989 and was made into a film in 1995.
 The sequel, MERIVEL, was published in 2012, with the Telegraph describing the character of Robert Merivel as ‘one of the great imaginative creations in English literature of the past fifty years’.
-Rose was made a CBE in 2007 and served as Chancellor of the University of East Anglia from 2013-2017.